LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

    ..., type::valid(temperature(celsius), 42), ...

-The ``type::valid/2`` predicate succeeds or fails depending on the second argument being of the type specified in the first argument.
-If instead of success or failure we want to generate an error for invalid values, we can write instead:
+The :ref:`type::valid/2 <apis:type/0::valid/2>` predicate succeeds or fails depending on the second argument being of the type specified in the first argument.
+If instead of success or failure we want to generate an error for invalid values, we can use the :ref:`type::check/2 <apis:type/0::check/2>` predicate instead:

 ::

    ..., type::check(temperature(celsius), 42), ...

-If we require an ``error/2`` exception term with the error context, we can use instead the ``type::check/3`` predicate:
+If we require an ``error/2`` exception term with the error context, we can use instead the :ref:`type::check/3 <apis:type/0::check/3>` predicate:

 ::